Shashanksharma280201/PES_OpenLane_PD/README.md

 - PDK data (Qflow, OpenRoad, OpenLane)
 - EDA Tools [google+skywater](github.com/google/skywater-pdk)

-1. **```RTL```** : It is a level of abstraction in digital design and electronics where a system's behavior is described in terms of registers, logic gates, and the flow of data between them.
+1. **```RTL```** : refers to a specific abstraction level in the field of digital design and electronics, where the behavior of a system is articulated in terms of registers, logic gates, and the interconnected flow of data between these elements
-2. **```PDK```** : Process Design Kit is a collection of files, libraries, and documentation provided by semiconductor foundries to assist designers in creating integrated circuits (ICs) that are compatible with a specific manufacturing process.
-PDKs include information on design rules, device models, and technology files required for designing and simulating ICs.
+2. **```PDK```** :  short for Process Design Kit, comprises a set of resources such as files, libraries, and documentation offered by semiconductor foundries.
+These resources are intended to aid designers in the creation of integrated circuits (ICs) that align with a particular manufacturing process.
+PDKs encompass crucial information concerning design regulations, device models, and technology files essential for the design and simulation of ICs.
-3. **```EDA```** : Electronic Design Automation tools are software tools used for designing and testing electronic systems, including ICs and PCBs.
+3. **```EDA```** : or Electronic Design Automation tools, represents a category of software applications employed for the development and evaluation of electronic systems, encompassing ICs and PCBs (Printed Circuit Boards).
+These tools play a pivotal role in facilitating the design and testing phases of electronic systems.

-## RTL2GDSII FLow (simplified)
+## RTL to GDS FLow

 - ```synthesis```
 - ```Floorplanning```